yegorsokolov/MT5/README.md

 returned by `utils.load_config`.
 If none of those are set it safely falls back to the orchestrated pipeline so the full workflow is executed with sensible defaults.
 Pass `--dry-run` to inspect the resolved module without executing it.
+Use `python -m mt5` as the standard command when documenting or scripting bot start-up; it automatically selects the appropriate stage sequence for most deployments.

 ## Deployment and Environment Checks